Retrofiyer/Comment-Service/README.md

 ## Overview

-The Token Service is a RESTful API built using Spring Boot.
+The Comment Service is a RESTful API built using Spring Boot.
 The microservice supports threaded comments, enabling users to reply to specific comments, fostering discussions around video content.

 ## Features